 It's not rocket science, the Jane Plan Diet goes back to basics by counting calories and focusing on good old portion control - ultimately providing balanced meals.

 By calorie controlling each portion and offering nutritious meals and healthy snacks, Jane has helped thousands of people shed the pounds.
 In fact, Jane herself used the programme to lose weight and has remained happy and confident in herself ever since.

 The message is simple, if you take in fewer calories than your body burns every day, you'll lose weight.
 We always thought common sense is underrated when it comes to diets!

 Who is the Jane Plan diet good for?

-There are men's plans too, with added calories.
-So if you're attempting to do a diet as a couple this could be perfect.
+There are men's programmes too, with added calories.
+So if you're attempting to do a weight loss programme as a couple this could be perfect.

-The lovely Clare Combes, above left, did the gluten free Jane Plan diet with her partner and managed to shift 2 stone, dropping to a very enviable size 8.
+The lovely Clare Combes, above left, did the gluten free Jane Plan weight loss programme with her partner and managed to shift 2 stone, dropping to a very enviable size 8.
 Doesn't she look fab?

 We also love Natasha Frampton's story, above right.
 Natasha was told by her GP that she couldn't be referred for IVF because of her weight.
 Previously 19 stone, Natasha lost an incredible 9 stone with Jane Plan.
 And the best part?
 Her baby was born in December.